Cultural Landscape : Prehistory

 Woodland period, 3,000 - 400 BP

 The human culture and use of the environment evolved again starting about 3,000 years ago into what is called the Woodland Indian era.
 People still hunted and gathered and moved around seasonally following food resources.
-But they became more river oriented, and began to create larger settlements near the mouths of major rivers and smaller sites along smaller tributaries and inland ponds.
-Settlements of multiple wigwams exist along rivers in floodplains in the Intervale.
-Agriculture came in with the planting of corn about 700 years ago in some areas.
+But they became more river-oriented and began to create larger settlements near the mouths of major rivers and smaller sites along smaller tributaries and inland ponds.
+Settlements of multiple wigwams existed along rivers, in floodplains, and in the Intervale.
+Agriculture developed with the planting of corn about 700 years ago in some areas.
 Many artifacts have been found that date from 3,000 to 400 years ago, including pottery and smaller arrowheads have been found indicating that the bow and arrow had replaced the spear and atlatl.

-Food was now primarily derived from domesticated plants; clay pots would have served as cache sites to store the harvest.
-By 2600 years ago, corn and beans had been imported and traded north from Mexico.
+Food was now primarily derived from domesticated plants.
+Agriculture made for a more sedentary life.
+By 2,600 years ago, corn and beans had been imported and traded north from Mexico.
 This supplemented squash that was already in cultivation.
-Agriculture made for a more sedentary life.
-Clay from local river beds was used in making pottery and shert was harvested from outcrop-pings along the Winooski for tool making.
-But tools made from rocks from non-Vermont sources (e.g. Onodaga Chert from New York, Mistassini chert from Canada) and pottery made in other styles (e.g. the Colchester jar from c.
-1400-1550 in the St. Lawrence Iroquian style) indicate a trade/exchange relationship with other cultures in New England.
+Clay pots would have served as cache sites to store the harvest.
+Clay from local river beds was used in making pottery and chertsedimentary rock was harvested from outcroppings along the Winooski for tool-making.
+But archeologists have discovered tools made from rock from non-Vermont sources (e.g. Onodaga Chert from New York, Mistassini chert from Canada) and pottery made in other styles (e.g. the Colchester jar from c.
+1400-1550 in the St. Lawrence Iroquian style) which indicate a trade/exchange relationship with other cultures in New England.

 As camps were located along streams, canoes became crucial for travel and fishing.
 Agriculture also gave rise to a less egalitarian society as evidenced by emerging burial ceremony of the Early Woodland.
 In the Archaic, individuals were buried in shallow graves with no adornment or offerings.
 By the beginning of the Woodland, however, we find offerings and jewelry buried with individuals.
 As the Woodland faded into the modern Abenaki, the land and available resources resembled those of today.